-2. Unauthorized copying of copyrighted material including, but not limited to, digitization and distribution of photographs from magazines, books or other copyrighted sources, copyrighted music, and the installation of any copyrighted software for which our organization or the end user does not have an active license is strictly prohibited.
+2. Unauthorized copying of copyrighted material including, but not limited to, digitization and distribution of photographs from magazines, books, or other copyrighted sources, copyrighted music, and the installation of any copyrighted software for which our organization or the end-user does not have an active license is strictly prohibited.

-3. Accessing data, a server or a customer account for any purpose other than conducting company business, even if you have authorized access, is prohibited.
+3. Accessing data, a server, or a customer account for any purpose other than conducting company business, even if you have authorized access, is prohibited.

-4. Exporting software, technical information, encryption software or technology, in violation of international or regional export control laws, is illegal.
+4. Exporting software, technical information, encryption software, or technology, in violation of international or regional export control laws, is illegal.

 5. Introduction of malicious programs into the network or server (e.g., viruses, worms, Trojan horses, e-mail bombs, etc.).

-6. Revealing your account password to others or allowing use of your account by others.
+6. Revealing your account password to others or allowing the use of your account by others.
 This includes family and other household members when work is being done at home.

 7. Using a company computing asset to actively engage in procuring or transmitting material that is in violation of sexual harassment or hostile workplace laws in the user’s local jurisdiction.

 8. Making fraudulent offers of products, items, or services.

 9. Making statements about warranty, expressly or implied unless it is a part of normal job duties.